 What Is Web Hosting, Exactly?
 Everything You Wanted To Know

-I was contacted today by Richard Kershaw of WhoIsHostingThis.com who wrote to suggest a great web article called What Is Web Hosting, Exactly?
-Everything You Wanted To Know".
+Richard Kershaw of WhoIsHostingThis.com contacted me today to suggest a great web article titled "What Is Web Hosting, Exactly?
+Everything You Wanted To Know."

-Another useful reference source.
+Another helpful reference source.

 I have recently shifted to working on the front end - of a headless project.
 And a crash course in CSS 3.0 and HTML5.